bioperl/bioperl.github.io/formats/sequence_formats/GFF3_sequence_format.md

 *Column 1: "seqid"*

 The ID of the landmark used to establish the coordinate system for the current feature.
 IDs may contain any characters, but must escape any characters not in the set \[a-zA-Z0-9.:^\*$@!+_?-|\].
-In particular, IDs may not contain unescaped whitespace and must not begin with an unescaped "&gt;".
+In particular, IDs may not contain unescaped whitespace and must not begin with an unescaped ">".

 *Column 2: "source"*